Overview

 If your team is a part of an organization, you can only add contacts in your organization settings.

 As an Organization Owner, navigate to your Organization overview page.
-At the top of Netlify, use the organization menu to select your organization, then select Organization overview.
+In the navigation, select the organization name and then select Organization overview.

 Select your Organization’s Settings page, go to Primary contacts, then select Edit contacts.